 The accommodation is near the famous Drive-in Beach of Muzhappilangad.

-Also offering basic (but clean and tidy) en-suite rooms near the popular beach resort of Kovalam in South Kerala - India.
+Also offering twin en-suite rooms near the popular Lighthouse Beach resort of Kovalam in South Kerala - India.

 I like to visit India.
 It can be very tiring and frustrating - but it always calls me back!